The Adventure Zone Royale: Episode 11

 You see

 forming right alongside you, the gentleman, Corrigan, Hilda, Enigma to one side.
+To the other, you see Hasty Jane, Gunk, Dr.

 Legume, and Burger Man, all of whom look at you all kind of

+nastily.
 Even Hasty Jane in this moment looks, I don't know,

-She gives you a nod,
+kind of shaken.
+She gives you a nod, Rictus,

 that you take to mean like, we are cool, but you get the sense that

-and the clasp on all of the sacks that you have been awarded is a sort of a dull bronze color.
+there is some bad blood there uh and as that happens a small leather sack um appears in all four of your hands uh it is uh cinched with a a small clasp uh and the clasp on all of the uh sacks that you have been awarded is a uh sort of a dull bronze color um

-you see Trace appear and say,
+and you see trace appear and say

-congratulations, aspirants, you have survived the trial of evocation.
+congratulations aspirants.
+You have survived the trial of evocation.

 Lorovith raises his hand.